Blog

 Our parents told us when we were younger that money doesn’t grow on trees, but I don’t remember them telling us where it did grow.
+Our coach and mentor Dani Johnson show us that ‘money comes from people’, believe it or not your current income is a direct correlation to your ability to communicate with people.

-Our coach and mentor Dani Johnson show us that ‘money comes from people’, believe or not your current income is a direct correlation to your ability to communicate with people.
 People you work with People who pay your wage now or will pay your wage in your new job People who refer you People who listen to you And people who interview you for your new job!

-When you are being interviewed, the result of whether you get hired or not is related to your ability to communicate with your interviewer, your cv can only take you so far.
+When you are being interviewed, the result of whether you get hired or not is related to your ability to communicate with your interviewer, your CV can only take you so far.

-Increase your people skills, and your ability to connect with your interviewer?
+Increase your people skills, and your ability to connect with your interviewer.
 How?
 There are so many, here are 4 simple steps;

 The tone of voice

 You’ve heard it before, ‘it’s not what you say.
-It’s how you say it’.
+It’s how you say it.
 Your tone of voice communicates either honour or disrespect.
 It communicates confidence or fear.
 Sometimes we don’t even hear how we speak to others.
 In an interview situation, your tone of voice should be confident and honourable.

-Non-verbal communication
+Non-verbal communication skills

 Clarify

-It’s important you are clear with your intention at the interview, understand the job role you are being interviewed for and where the company want you to add value – tailor your answers with a clarification to the value you will add to the business.
+It’s important you are clear with your intention at the interview, and understand the job role you are being interviewed for and where the company want you to add value – tailor your answers with a clarification to the value you will add to the business.
 Never assume you understand exactly what someone means.
-If you don’t understand the question being asked at interview, ask for the question to be clarified.
+If you don’t understand the question being asked at the interview, ask for the question to be clarified.
 “Could you possibly clarify the question?”.

 Follow up

 Always follow up!
-Following up is a key part of communication that, unfortunately, many people never do – it’s simple as sending an email after an interview that you have attended.
+Following up is a key part of communication that, unfortunately, many people never do – it’s as simple as sending an email after an interview that you have attended.
 This keeps everyone in the loop, whilst eliminating the need for them to track you down.
 With open lines of communication, you create an enjoyable experience for all;

 The job seems like an excellent match for my skills and interests.